lewismj/inky/README.md

 ### Summary
 This project is an implementation of Greenspun’s tenth rule.
 It is not meant to be a full featured Lisp.

-There are a number of small Lisp interpreters available, two that I came across are interesting as they take different approaches.
+There are a number of small Lisp interpreters available.
+These two are interesting, they take different approaches.

 1. [Build our Own Lisp][1] 2.
 [Wisp][2]